armedias/FreePaymentBox/README.md

 Before asking or aguing, remember that module is 'FREE' and that no one 'PAY' me :)

-For the momement I can only edit readme file :(

 Have a good journey